MuhdHanish/node_otp_sender/readme.md

 ## Customizing Retry Behavior

-You can customize the retry behavior by adjusting the `maxRetries` and `retryDelay` parameters. `maxRetries` determines the maximum number of retry attempts, and `retryDelay` sets the delay between retry attempts.
+You can customize the retry behavior by adjusting the `maxRetries` and `retryDelay` parameters in the configuration object. `maxRetries` determines the maximum number of retry attempts, and `retryDelay` sets the delay between retry attempts.

 ## Customizing OTP Length

-You can specify the length of the OTP by adjusting the `length` parameter.
+You can specify the length of the OTP by adjusting the `length` parameter in the configuration object.
 The default length is set to 4 digits, but you can change it to any desired length.

 Make sure to replace:

-- `your-email@example.com` with your actual sender email
+- `your-email@example.com` with your actual sender email.
-- `your-email-password` with the password of your sender email
+- `your-email-password` with the password of your sender email.
-- `recipient-email@example.com` with the recipient's email address
+- `recipient-email@example.com` with the recipient's email address.
 - `OTP Verification` with your desired subject.